 - Tap on “Activities.”

 - Select an activity.
 Tap to view it’s title, description, and currently assigned locations, feelings, and image.

 - Tap locations to add or remove it as an option from each location activity list.

 - Tap “How do you feel?” labels to add or remove it from each feeling list.

-- CLICK HERE to download default activity lists for easy reference during customization process.
+- Download default activity list for easy reference during the customization process.